 These days, it’s seems even week I’m hearing about a new food or drink featuring CBD.
 From alcoholic beverages, to condiments, to candies, they’re all available out there.
 There was even a rumor floating around for a while that Coca Cola was jumping on the bandwagon – although those have since been dispelled.
 Still, this fact alone shows just how much CBD has infiltrated the food and beverage scene.

-So why is the newest trend?
+So why is this the newest trend?
 And is it all flowers and rainbows?

 I’ll start with convenience.
 Now, let’s be honest, it isn’t exactly inconvenient to carry around a bottle of CBD in your bag and discreetly use it whenever you want.
 But some people choose to enjoy a CBD snack or drink for even more convenience.
 And these are easy to grab on the go, which is never a bad thing either.